 Riverton is a somewhat small city located in the state of Wyoming.
-With a population of 10,873 people and four constituent neighborhoods, Riverton is the ninth largest community in Wyoming.
+With a population of 10,682 people and four constituent neighborhoods, Riverton is the tenth largest community in Wyoming.

-Unlike some cities, Riverton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Riverton are a mix of both white- and blue-collar jobs.
+Riverton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Riverton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Riverton who work in office and administrative support (14.85%), sales jobs (9.24%), and food service (9.00%).
+There are especially a lot of people living in Riverton who work in sales jobs (11.98%), management occupations (11.49%), and office and administrative support (9.76%).

-The per capita income in Riverton in 2010 was $22,767, which is low income relative to Wyoming, and middle income relative to the rest of the US.
-This equates to an annual income of $91,068 for a family of four.
+The per capita income in Riverton in 2018 was $27,973, which is middle income relative to Wyoming and the nation.
+This equates to an annual income of $111,892 for a family of four.
 However, Riverton contains both very wealthy and poor people as well.

-Riverton is a somewhat ethnically-diverse city.
+Riverton is a very ethnically-diverse city.
 The people who call Riverton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverton residents report their race to be White, followed by Native American.
-Important ancestries of people in Riverton include Irish, English, French, and Scottish.
+Riverton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.81% of the city’s residents.
+Important ancestries of people in Riverton include German, Irish, English, French, and European.

 The most common language spoken in Riverton is English.
 Other important languages spoken here include Spanish and Native American languages.